Debiased Inference for High-Dimensional Regression Models Based on Profile M-Estimation: Simulation Studies

 This approach allows us to generate a sequence of blocked covariates, with a correlation of $\rho = 0.5$ between any two $X$'s within the same block, while they remain independent if they belong to different blocks.
 Given $\bX$, the outcome is generated from a linear model $Y = \bX^{\top} \boldsymbol{\beta}_0 + \epsilon$ with $\bbeta_0 = (1,1,1,1,1,0,\dots,0)^{\top}$ and $\epsilon \sim N(0,1)$.

 To demonstrate the effectiveness of our proposed method, as an illustration, we consider inference for the coefficient of a significant covariate $\beta_1$ and the coefficient of a non-significant covariate $\beta_6$.
 We investigate sample sizes of $n=200, 500, 1000$, with each scenario replicated 500 times.
-The simulation is conducted on a laptop with 13th Gen Intel(R) Core(TM) i7-1365U 1.80GHz processor.
-We initially estimate the values of $\bbeta$ through Lasso regression using the ``glmnet'' package in R. The tuning parameter is selected through cross-validation.
-To calculate numerical derivatives, we find that the debiased estimator is insensitive to $h_{1n}$.
-Therefore, we choose $h_{1n}=h_{2n}=0.75n^{-0.26}$ instead of considering different $h_{1n}$ and $h_{2n}$ for saving computing cost.
+The simulation is conducted on a laptop with a 13th Gen Intel(R) Core(TM) i7-1365U 1.80GHz processor.
+We initially estimate the values of $\bbeta$ through Lasso regression using the ``glmnet'' package in R. The tuning parameter is selected via cross-validation as the $\lambda_n$ that yields the absolute lowest cross-validation error.
+We choose $h_{1n}=2h_{2n}=0.75n^{-0.26}$, so that we only need to perform constrained penalized regressions at $\widehat\beta_{1,n} \pm h_{1n}$.
+The tuning parameter $\lambda_n$ is held unchanged in the constrained penalized regressions.
 Additionally, we compare our method with debiased Lasso in the ``desla'' package \citep{van2014asymptotically}.

 Table \ref{Table_Lasso} presents the simulation results for the coefficients of one important predictor ($\beta_1$) and another unimportant one ($\beta_6$), including the median bias (Bias), standard deviation (SD), median standard error (SE), and coverage percentages (CP) for $(1-\alpha)100\%$ confidence intervals, where $\alpha=0.1$ and $0.05$.
 The coverage rates for 95\% and 90\% confidence intervals are denoted as CP95 and CP90, respectively.
 We observe that the debiased Lasso exhibits undercoverage, particularly when the sample size is only 200.
 In contrast, the confidence intervals based on the proposed DPME demonstrate coverage percentages that are reasonably close to the nominal levels, even when the sample size is small.
 The standard deviation and the standard error in our proposed method are in close agreement.
 In the last column, we list the computation time ratio of the debiased Lasso over the proposed method.
 Our method is computationally more efficient than debiased Lasso, especially when the dimension of covariates is larger than the sample size.